Nezer-Ekunke/technical-writing/clng3nw11000908lg4dcvci5c.md

 ### **A) Relevance of responsive web design to web development**

 Responsive web design is important for web developers because it helps make websites look good and work well on all kinds of devices, like big computers and small phones.
-It's like making sure your clothes fit you no matter if you're big or small.
+It's like making sure your clothes fit you, no matter if you're big or small.

 This is essential because people use all sorts of gadgets to browse the web, and we want everyone to have a good experience.
 It also helps websites show up better in search engines like Google, which is like making your lemonade stand easy to find in a big park.

 Responsive design makes it easier for developers to build websites that everyone can use, no matter what kind of device they have.

 ### B) **Methods of creating responsive web layouts**